Feeling tired? fatigue and cancer

 • Eat well When you are feeling tired or unwell it can be easy not to bother with cooking that meal and many cancer treatments can affect your appetite or sense of taste.
 Be aware of what you are eating - try to eat healthily and drink plenty of water.
 Nutritional therapists are on hand at Maggie’s centres to offer advice about healthy eating or you can contact your hospital dietitian.
 You can find out more about diet and fatigue in our blog on fatigue by our Nutritional therapist

 • Share A problem shared isn’t always a problem halved; however, speaking to someone about how you are feeling can help the way you can manage things and your ability to cope.
 Anxiety and feeling low can contribute to fatigue and talking to a friend, counsellor or someone in a similar situation can often help with these feelings.
-Visit a Centre or join in the chat online
+Visit a centre.

 • Manage stress Stress and anxiety can also make fatigue worse.
 As well as talking things through with others relaxation techniques can help you to cope with stress.
 Ask about relaxation classes available at Maggie’s centres or in your local area.